 - Use Input/Output Redirection

-- Generate a server information custom log file and append to it.
+- Generate a server informational custom log file and append to it.

 - Generate a log file of a user’s owned file in a directory structure, excluding errors.

-- Generate a listing of the top level directories under
+- Generate a list of the top-level directories under

-/etcwith space usage and then sort the listing from smaller to larger space usage.
+/etcwith space usage, and then sort the list from smallest to largest space usage.